 Advantages of a Dehumidifier

 I don’t want to sound like I am repeating myself.
-I have said much and tried to answer the question ‘what is a dehumidifier used for?’ but there’s need to have a recap of why this precious machine is really needed in the home.
-Some of the advantages of a dehumidifier include
+I have said much and tried to answer the question ‘what is a dehumidifier used for?’ but there’s a need to have a recap of why this precious machine is really needed in the home.
+Some of the advantages of a dehumidifier include:

 - Dehumidifiers lessen odors that come with mold and mildew, thereby clearing your air of musty or rotting smells.